san99tiago/docker-pirate/elk/elasticsearch_02/README.md

 Some sample requests and responses are saved in `requests_responses` directory.

+## Amazing examples

+Please explore the special search queries (responses 06, 07, 08) that are in the `requests_responses` file, because we can see the responses with specific "scores" that replicate how a real search engine works and sends the most fittable answers first.

 ## Common Error

 When initializing the container with docker-compose, it is common to see an error similar to this one: